I just heard about the funniest thing EVER...

 "I thought you were still trick-or-treating."

-Before I could say a word, A.B. was upstairs, pretending to pick nits and such from Evan's head.
+Before I could say a word, A.B. was upstairs, pretending to pick nits and such from Evan's head."Dad, cut it out!"

 To which gorilla guy responded by "OO-EE--AH--AH"-ing as only a gorilla guy could do.